 - February 13, 2014

 - July 29, 2014

 For getting the turtle to draw simple things, like a box, you can just enter Logo instructions in TG's CommandCenter and most of the time your program just works.
 It does what you wanted it to, what you thought it would do.
 However, when you write any non-trivial program, this will rarely be the case.
 The more instructions you include in your programs, the more you need to keep in your head, in your working memory, about what you're doing.
-And the instructions, the more typing you will do, more chances or a typo.
-The more instructions, the more chances to make a mistake.
+The more instructions, the more typing you will do; so, the more chances or a typo.
+And finally, the more instructions, the more chances to make a mistake.